Greek resistance hero fights for Left at age of 89

 Glezos, who will be 90 in September, says the Greek people are using up their last reserves of strength to survive the economic crisis but patience is wearing very thin.

-"They will force a major overthrow, declaring to all that they need no saviors, they need no loan sharks," he said.
+"They will force a major overthrow, declaring to all that they need no saviours, they need no loan sharks," he said.
 "Greeks will not tolerate being subjugated to foreigners."

 Asked what has kept him at the forefront of politics all these years, Glezos said it was the memories of dead comrades: